Week of June 20, 2025

 Follow-On Offering Markets:

-• There were six follow-on offerings last week totaling $145.6M, with only one deal over $30.0M:
+There were nine follow-on offerings last week totaling $80.1M, with one deal over $30.0M:

 Source: Biomedtracker